What diet should you follow to treat heart failure?

 - Sweet potatoes

-One serving of fruit is one medium-sized fruit, one-fourth cup of dried fruit, one-half cup of fresh, frozen, or canned fruit, or one-half cup of fruit juice.
-You should have between three and six servings of fruit daily.
-Some examples include:
+One serving of fruit is one medium-sized fruit, ¼ cup of dried fruit, ½ cup of fresh, frozen, or canned fruit, or ½ cup of fruit juice.
+You should have between three and six servings of these fruits daily:

 Low-fat or fat-free dairy products

 Eat two to four servings of low-fat or fat-free dairy products.
-A serving size is one cup of milk or yogurt or one and one-half ounce of cheese.
+A serving size is 1 cup of milk or yogurt or 1½ ounce of cheese.

 Lean meat, fish, and poultry